 Revealing the Champion In All of Us

-Special Olympics Connecticut provides year-round sports training and competition opportunities for close to 10,000 athletes (individuals with intellectual disabilities) and Special Olympics Unified Sports® partners (individuals without intellectual disabilities who are the athletes’ teammates).
+Special Olympics Connecticut provides year-round sports training and competition opportunities for nearly 14,000 athletes (individuals with intellectual disabilities) and Special Olympics Unified Sports® partners (individuals without intellectual disabilities who are the athletes’ teammates).
 Special Olympics is about inspiring inclusion for people of all abilities through sport and revealing the champion in all of us.

 Our Champions